 How much will my child know about me?

-Regardless of the type of adoption plan you create, you will be asked to provide a thorough social and medical history for your child.
+Regardless of the type of adoption plan you create, you will be asked to provide social and medical history for your child.
 If you have an open adoption, you will be able to maintain a relationship with the adoptive family and provide ongoing information.

 If I choose adoption, when is my decision final?

 You do not sign the final adoption papers until after your baby is born.
 In Illinois, the baby must be at least 72 hours old.
 In Indiana, a birth mother may sign the final paperwork before she leaves the hospital (usually on day two).
 It’s a good idea to think about your plans and choose a family in your second or third trimester.
-However, you are free to contact our agency for assistance at any time during your pregnancy or even after the birth.
+However, you are free to contact our agency for assistance at any time during your pregnancy or following the birth.

 What if I don’t live in Illinois or Indiana?

-If you would like to place your child with one of our adoptive families and you don't live in Illinois or Indiana, we can still help you.
+If you would like to place your child with one of our adoptive families and you don’t live in Illinois or Indiana, we can still help you.
 We have considerable experience with interstate adoptions, and can guide you through that process.
-We'll also find an attorney or agency in your area to work with you.
-Please contact us to discuss a plan that works for you.
+We’ll also find an attorney or agency in your area to work with you.

 Do you have families for African American, Latino and biracial babies?